-Cell, Internet service in national parks need not go everywhere
+Telecom service need not go everywhere

-Eventually, and probably not too far into the future, no part of the United States will remain beyond the reach of instant communication - which, in some places, will be too bad.
-But it's fair to expect that soon, technology will facilitate that communication with much less resource damage.
-In places where land lines have already been run, the environmental and archaeological harm done by running bigger lines may not be great, but soon we won't need land lines anywhere.
+Eventually, and probably not too far into the future, no part of the United States will remain beyond the reach of instant communication – which, in some places, will be too bad.
+But it is fair to expect that soon, technology will facilitate that communication with much less resource damage.
+In places where land lines have already been run, the environmental and archaeological harm done by running bigger lines may not be great, but soon we will not need land lines anywhere.
 There are places where cell towers should not be built, and the most pristine places left in the country are surely among them, especially as evidence mounts about the negative effects.

 Pilot projects are fine, as is connecting the places where people gather, but let’s not rush to bring phones and the Internet into the last quiet places we have.